 The Nierembergia plant provides a splash of color for breaking through from the grayest days as the new greenery comes to life.

 Plus this petite bell-shaped flower can fit on a mouse’s lapel.
-They have USDA hardiness zones of seven to ten.
+They have USDA hardiness zones 7 – 10.

 The Nierembergia plants, purple robe or cup flower plants have tiny delicate paper thin purple, blue, lavender or white flowers with five soft corners.
 The green foliage is equally delicate, like thin strips of paper, with an oval shape and smooth to the touch.

-Known by several names: the cup flower, purple robe, or the white cup plants, they make a special presence known in a rock garden, where they play a leading role.
+Known by several names: the cup flower, purple robe, royal robe or the white cup plants, they make a special presence known in a rock garden, where they play a leading role.